Holograf/Holograf/README.md

-# fPlot
+# Suspicious Pi

-fPlot is a quick and simple data visualization tool, allowing users to quickly create, modify, and export graphs of data or the results of their code.
+Suspicious Pi is a tool for visualizing programs.

 ## Contributing